Downtown Church Opens Temporary Homeless Shelter for Women

 “Even with all of the extra precautions, the suggested compliance is that we practice social distancing and avoid gatherings in groups, especially in vulnerable populations,” Anderson said.
 “RITI guests are in this group.
 Also, many of our volunteers are in age groups and health groups that are at risk.”

-The night after RITI shut its doors, First Presbyterian Church opened its doors to operate a temporary emergency shelter for women.
+The night after RITI shut its doors, First Presbyterian Church opened its doors to operate a temporary emergency shelter for women at the request of the Hospitality Hub.
 Since Tuesday, the church has had about 20 guests each night.

-Kory Phillips McMurty, pastor of First Presbyterian, said “it’s hard to say what ‘stay at home’ means for people without homes.
+Kori Phillips McMurtry, pastor of First Presbyterian, said “it’s hard to say what ‘stay at home’ means for people without homes.
 But we are doing what we can while trying to meet the need of this vulnerable population whose safety net and services are shifting dramatically and disappearing day by day.”

 The Memphis Mission Union, a reliable source of meals for the homeless, serves over 313,000 breakfasts, lunches, and dinners each year.
 But now, the agency has had to limit its meals only to those who are registered guests of the shelter, drastically reducing the number of people served a day.